hendrikreimers/old_but_gold___js_charts23/README.md

-# old_but_gold___js_charts23
+# old but gold
-Old but Gold - A series of very old projects, releasing to the wild public: Table to Charts jQuery plugin
+Old but Gold - A series of very old projects, releasing to the wild public.

+## Table charts jQuery plugin

+Around 6 years ago, maybe i'm sure it's more, i created a jquery plugin which uses jCanvas to create charts from usual tables.